 The following steps show you how to set up a new template for ArcGIS GeoPlanner using ArcGIS Desktop or ArcGIS Pro and your ArcGIS organizational account.

 A GeoPlanner template is a group in your organization, a web map, and a feature service.
 To create a new template, you have to create each of these and add specific tags to them.
 The tags help the GeoPlanner app locate your template.

 This workflow guides you through the process of creating a new GeoPlanner template.
 That process uses the following steps:

-- Create a GeoPlanner template group on ArcGIS Online.
+- Create a GeoPlanner template group on your ArcGIS organization.

 - Create and share a template web map.